Kotlin/kotlinx.serialization/README.md

 ### Native

-Full library is not available on native, but you can look for its part [here](json/README.md).
+Full library is not available on native, since there are no plugin API in compiler yet.
+You can find separate JSON parser [here](json/README.md).

 ## Working in IntelliJ IDEA